 Search for Products, Case Studies or keywords and hit enter to search

-Optima has led the way with BIM within the construction industry, by launching BIM objects for all products.
+We lead the way with BIM within the construction industry, by launching BIM objects for our products.
 These BIM objects are free to download within our Members’ Area and are available in user-friendly Revit format and are Industry Foundation Classes (IFC) and COBie compatible.

 Our team of in-house CAD designers have a wealth of experience, having helped to design partitioning schemes for some of the most prestigious buildings in the UK and across the globe.